bigbio/pgatk/docs/use-cases.md

 ---

-## 4. Tumor-Specific Databases for Cancer Proteogenomics
+## USE CASE 5: Condition-Specific Databases for Proteogenomics

 Cancer proteogenomics studies (such as those from CPTAC) build tumor-specific protein databases to detect somatic mutant peptides, understand